kellogsfrost/Battle-for-the-Stars/README.md

-# Hayden-s-Unit-1-Battleship
+# Hayden-s-Unit-1-Starship Battle
-Starship Battles
+Starship Battle

-This game was devolped with
+This game was devolped with:
-Javascript
+1. Javascript
-CSS
+2. CSS
-HTML
+3. HTML
+h1# Description